 What to Do When Traffic Lights Are Not Working

-2. Yield to the Right: Vehicles approaching from your right hand side possess the right of way at uncontrolled junctions.
+Yield to your right.
+Vehicles coming from your right have the right of way at an uncontrolled junction.

 Penalties for Traffic Signal Violations in India